Parkinson-NP/MIE-2024/README.md

 > Git: <https://git-scm.com/doc>

 ### Python Virtual Environment
-We reccomend creating a Conda environment with Python 3.12, using the following lines in a Conda initialized terminal:
+We recommend creating a Conda environment with Python 3.12, using the following lines in a Conda initialized terminal:
 ```Bash
 conda create -n MIE-2024 python=3.12
 conda activate MIE-2024